Cooking Thanksgiving dinner with a remote digital food thermometer is a game-changer.

 Don’t even get me started on this method.

-But suffice it to say, I am not a fan and believe that unless you are a professional chef who has poked thousands of steaks over the years, it is complete rubbish!
+But suffice it to say, I am not a fan of this method and believe that unless you are a professional chef who has poked thousands of steaks over the years, it is complete rubbish!

 Again, this just does not work accurately.